| Cast & Crew

 Shannon Smith-Regnier is a Kansas City based costume Designer.
 She received her MFA in Costume Design from Ohio University as well as her BFA from Wichita State University.
 Design credits include: MTH, Music Theater of Wichita, Barn Theater, Shawnee Mission Theatre in the Park, Kansas City Regional Theatre, KCAT, Metropolitan Ensemble Theatre, Spinning Tree Theater, Quality Hill, and the American Heartland Theater.
 She has also guest designed at Kansas University and Wichita State University.
 She has also worked in the costume shops of Music Theater of Wichita and Glimmerglass Opera.
 In 2011, she received the Zelma Weisfeld award from USITT for her costume designs.

-Zac is a transfer student new to Avila this spring and is excited for his debut on the Goppert stage.
-In the past, he has played Schroeder in You’re a Good Man, Charlie Brown! and Robert in Proof.
+Zac Stoddard (Assistant Director/Stage Manager) is a transfer student.
+In the past, he has played Jesus in Avila’s 25th Annual Putnum County Spelling Bee.
+Other recent roles were Schroeder in You’re a Good Man, Charlie Brown! and Robert in Proof.
 He has also stage-managed Ride the Cyclone and costume-designed for Sight Unseen and Waiting for Godot.
 His calling, however, is directing, with his debut being KCKCC’s production of Private Lives.
 He hopes you enjoy the show and “have a wonderful evening.”

-Richie is a freshman majoring in Theatre Design and Technology.
+Richie Taylor is a freshman majoring in theatre design and technology.
 She focuses on costumes, hair, and makeup but wants to learn all parts of tech.
 She is also passionate about drawing and making sculptures.
-She would like to thank her sister for her constant support
+She would like to thank her sister for her constant support.

 Travon Thurman